neilg63/viewportScale/README.md

 <h2>How it works<h3>

 On initial page load the script gauges the correct window height and width (optionally with the aid of viewportSize to gauge correct viewport width without scrollbars).
-It then translates these into values into pixels for the following properties:
+It then translates these into pixel values for the following properties:

 <ol>
 	<li>width</li>